-'We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia
+‘We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia

 Another burst of fire.
 And then another.
 And more still.

-One by one, the group moved past camouflage netting and tire-wall barricades, stepping over the wooden pallets that bridge wide gaps in the floor of the former factory.
+One by one, the group moved past camouflage netting and tire-wall barricades, stepping on the wooden pallets that bridge wide gaps in the floor of the former factory.
 One Ukrainian cameraman slipped on ice.

 “Fast now, fast,” said a different soldier.